 Actively seeking to influence change in public policy in the interests of investors and the wider society by engaging with policymakers, regulators and industry bodies on a range of issues.
 These include: the financial system and investment industry, corporate governance, business purpose, climate change, inequality and inclusion.

-- Environmental: climate change, natural resource stewardship, pollution, waste and the circular economy.
+- Environmental: climate change, mitigation and adaptation, natural resource stewardship (including marine and biodiversity protection), pollution, waste and the circular economy.

-- Social: human rights, indigenous people’s rights, child and slave labour, bribery and corruption, inclusion and diversity, health and safety, ethics, conduct and culture.
+- Social: human rights, indigenous people’s rights, child and slave labour, anti-bribery and corruption, employee matters inclusion and diversity, health and safety, ethics, conduct and culture.

 - Governance: board composition, succession planning, executive remuneration, minority shareholder rights and protections, and investor stewardship.

 Please note, the items listed above for each factor are not exhaustive.
-They are examples of each factor that are included solely for illustrative purposes.
+They are examples of adverse impacts that are included solely for illustrative purposes.

-A responsible investing approach which systematically and consequentially integrates financially material ESG factors and engagement insights alongside traditional performance factors in investment analysis and investment decisions.
+A responsible investing approach which systematically and consequentially integrates financially material ESG factors and engagement insights alongside traditional performance factors and consideration of adverse impacts in investment analysis and investment decisions.

 (Also referred to as positive screening)